The Dark Corner

-The Dark Corner is a 1946 American crime film noir directed by Henry Hathaway and starring Lucille Ball, Clifton Webb, William Bendix and Mark Stevens.
-The film was not a commercial success but has since been described as a "Grade A example of film noir."
+The Dark Corner is a 1946 American crime film noir directed by Henry Hathaway and starring Lucille Ball, Clifton Webb, William Bendix, and Mark Stevens.
+The film was not a commercial success, but has since been described as a "Grade A example of film noir."

+Hathaway said that The Dark Corner was "not a successful film.
+It was dead.
+Mark Stevens never quite cut it.
+Too arrogant, cocksure."

 Plot

 Private investigator Bradford Galt has moved from San Francisco to New York to escape a troubled past.
 He blames his former partner Tony Jardine for his problems.
 Complicating matters, he is hounded by New York police lieutenant Frank Reeves and pursued by a thug in a white suit.
-The thug is presumably forced to admit that he has been hired by Jardine.
-But he has not been hired by Jardine.
+The thug is presumably forced to admit that he has been hired by Jardine, but he has not been hired by Jardine.
 That is a lie made up by wealthy art gallery owner Hardy Cathcart, who actually hired the thug, to induce Galt to harm Jardine.

-Galt suspects that Jardine is trying to frame him for a murder, but Jardine, who's been having a secret affair with Cathcart's young wife, is Cathcart's intended victim.
+Galt suspects that Jardine is trying to frame him for a murder, but Jardine, who has been having a secret affair with Cathcart's young wife, is Cathcart's intended victim.
 With the help of his sharp-witted secretary Kathleen, Galt is able to overcome all of these obstacles and clear himself.